ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_Sub+Unsub.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="/1.3/CONTENTS/POSTBACKS/New%20Postback%20Files/POSTBACK_SYSTEM_OVERVIEW.md">Postback System Overview</a>

+<h2>Subscribe and Unsubscribe Postbacks</h2>
+<div id="page-content"><strong>Brief Overview:</strong>
+This document will provide a technical description of the Subscribe and Unsubscribe postbacks API for phone and email.
+Briefly, this API allows those with subscribe and unsubscribe postbacks enabled to generate and forward postbacks to their server whenever an individual subscribes or unsubscribes from a mobile or email campaign.

 <p><strong>Group #3- Subscribe/Unsubscribe for Phone/Email</strong></p>
 <p><strong>a) Synopsis:</strong> This Postback notification subscribes a phone number to a specific campaign.
 Postback contain following nodes:</p>
 <p>CODE, ORIGIN</p>